CharleRoger/Garden/Canon/Languages/Atteric/Insular/Old Ansang.md

 ### Relative clauses

 Demonstratives are used in relative clauses _se_ "this" became a common relativizer.
-Template:Interlinear: no lines supplied.;

-mbaimbai

-man

-mbu=oti’-ŋgɨ=mbai’

-1SG=see-PST=3SG

-se

-REL

-orɨt

-yesterday

-tɨr=onjal-ayɨ

-3SG=leave-PST
+> *mbaimbai mbuoti’ŋgɨmbai’ se orɨt tɨronjalayɨ*

-mbaimbai mbu=oti’-ŋgɨ=mbai’ se orɨt tɨr=onjal-ayɨ
+> `mbaimbai mbu=oti’-ŋgɨ=mbai’ se orɨt tɨr=onjal-ayɨ`

-man 1SG=see-PST=3SG REL yesterday 3SG=leave-PST
+> `man 1SG=see-PST=3SG REL yesterday 3SG=leave-PST`

-"The man I saw yesterday has left."
+> "The man I saw yesterday has left."

 _se_ is also used as an participle marker coming before the verb which also can be described as adverb.

-mbu=sil

-1SG=live

-ndel

-LOC

-ursur

-house

-se

-REL

-vel=otiʼ-ayɨ=mbaiʼ

-2SG=see-PST=3SG

-orɨt

-yesterday
+> *mbusil ndel ɨrsɨr se velotiʼayɨmbaiʼ orɨt*

-mbu=sil ndel ursur se vel=otiʼ-ayɨ=mbaiʼ orɨt
+> `mbu=sil ndel ɨrsɨr se vel=otiʼ-ayɨ=mbaiʼ orɨt`

-1SG=live LOC house REL 2SG=see-PST=3SG yesterday
+> `1SG=live LOC house REL 2SG=see-PST=3SG yesterday`

-"I live in the house that you saw yesterday."
+> "I live in the house that you saw yesterday."

 ### Converb

-Converbs are an innovation in Later Ansang from the end of 1000AGS.
-Here you can see them.
-They are formed from the productive word _ɨtɨ_ "thing" being grammaticalized as nominalizer.
+Formed from the productive word _ɨtɨ_ "thing" being grammaticalized as nominalizer.

-vel-mborot

-2.NOM-sew

-ndayɨtɨ,
+> *velmborot ndayɨtɨ, ndaʼahako ndorokka*

-TERM.CVB

-ndaʼ-ahako

-1.NOM-sing

-ndorok-ka

-song-PL

-vel-mborot ndayɨtɨ, ndaʼ-ahako ndorok-ka
+> `vel=mborot ndayɨtɨ, ndaʼ-ahako ndorok-ka

-2.NOM-sew TERM.CVB 1.NOM-sing song-PL
+> `2=sew TERM.CVB 1=sing song-PL

-"While you are sewing, we sing songs"
+> "While you are sewing, we sing songs"
 #### Rukɨtɨ

 For an imperfective, conditional and locative converb (most known converb conjugation):

-mbaimbai

-man

-xap-lu

-temple-3.ACC

-tɨr-ɨmbo

-3.NOM-go

-rukɨtɨ

-CVB

-tɨr-otiʼ

-3.NOM-see

-ɨp

-ART

-njire

-bird
+> *mbaimbai xaplu tɨrɨmbo rukɨtɨ tɨrotiʼ ɨp njire*

-mbaimbai xap-lu tɨr-ɨmbo rukɨtɨ tɨr-otiʼ ɨp njire
+> `mbaimbai xap-lu tɨr-ɨmbo rukɨtɨ tɨr-otiʼ ɨp njire

-man temple-3.ACC 3.NOM-go CVB 3.NOM-see ART bird
+> `man temple-3.ACC 3.NOM-go CVB 3.NOM-see ART bird

-"The man, while going to the temple, saw a bird"
+> "The man, while going to the temple, saw a bird"
 #### Voŋɨtɨ

-From the meaning to give, here its grammaticalized given a purposive and causal converb:
+Grammaticalized from the verb 'to give' *voŋɨ*, it's a purposive and causal converb:

-mbu-toret

-1.NOM-scale

-se

-DEM

-toʼor

-fish

-kake

-cook

-voŋɨtɨ

-CVB
+> *mbutoret se toʼor kake voŋɨtɨ*

-mbu-toret se toʼor kake voŋɨtɨ
+> `mbu=toret se toʼor kake voŋɨtɨ

-1.NOM-scale DEM fish cook CVB
+> `1.NOM-scale DEM fish cook CVB

-"I scale this fish in order to cook it"
+> "I scale this fish in order to cook it"

 #### Ndayɨtɨ

-From the verb to leave, here it is grammaticalized given a terminative converb:
+From the verb 'to leave' *nday*, here it is grammaticalized given a terminative converb:

-mbu-lonjor

-1.NOM-die

-ndayɨtɨ
+> *mbulonjor ndayɨtɨ mbureseyele tutere*

-TERM.CVB

-mbu-res-eye-le

-1.NOM-forget-NPST.NEG

-tu-tere

-2.GEN-kindness

-mbu-lonjor ndayɨtɨ mbu-res-eye-le tu-tere
+> `mbu-lonjor ndayɨtɨ mbu-res-eye-le tu-tere

-1.NOM-die TERM.CVB 1.NOM-forget-NPST.NEG 2.GEN-kindness
+> `1.NOM-die TERM.CVB 1.NOM-forget-NPST.NEG 2.GEN-kindness

-"Until I die, I'll not forget your kindness"
+> "Until I die, I'll not forget your kindness"

 ### Complementizer: *alerukɨt* and *alendayɨ*

 From the two words _Ale_ "to say" and _Rukɨtɨ_ Converb (analyzed as the most common converb derived from the imperfective converb), the word it is grammaticalized as a complementizer.
 Another word rarely seen but also used in literature is Alendayɨ, from _Ale_ "to say" and _Ndayɨtɨ_ "terminative converb".

-tata

-father

-umanji-re

-come-NPST

-alerukɨt
+> *Tata umanjire alerukɨt tɨrɨrot*

-say.CVB

-tɨr-ɨrot

-3.NOM-know

-tata umanji-re alerukɨt tɨr-ɨrot
+> `tata umanji-re alerukɨt tɨr-ɨrot

-father come-NPST say.CVB 3.NOM-know
+> `father come-NPST say.CVB 3.NOM-know

-"He knows that father will come tomorrow"
+> "He knows that father will come tomorrow"

 ### Coordination